stephanedreyfus/memoryGame/README.md

-# A Simple HTML CSS Memory Game
+# A JavaScript Memory Game

 ### How to Play
 Click on any card to flip it.
 Uncover two at a time, trying to reveal matching pairs.
 If you don't